Contents

 }

-Note: there is no <style> element in an external CSS file.
+Note: there should be no style element in an external CSS file.

 <style type="text/css">